Marketing Strategy ยท Updated July 9, 2026

 Where simpl.
 Fits

-We fit best when an artist wants a campaign built around real listener behavior: Spotify and Meta ads, content angles, smart links, audience testing, release strategy, and reporting that helps the next release get smarter.
+We fit best when an artist wants real listener behavior: Spotify and Meta ads, content angles, smart links, audience testing, release strategy, and reporting that helps the next release get smarter.

 That is a good fit if: